 10. Oxygen in water is consumed during aerobic biodegradation of organic compounds.

 Explanation: Oxygen in water is consumed during aerobic biodegradation of organic compounds and is replenished from the atmosphere.
 The two processes have different kinetics, but are coupled.

-11. The rate at which oxygen is dissolved into water from the atmosphere is proportional to the deficit of oxygen in the water.
+11. The rate at which oxygen is dissolved into the water from the atmosphere is proportional to the deficit of oxygen in the water.

-Explanation: The rate at which oxygen is dissolved into water from the atmosphere is proportional to the deficit of oxygen in the water.
+Explanation: The rate at which oxygen is dissolved into the water from the atmosphere is proportional to the deficit of oxygen in the water.
 The oxygen deficit is simply the difference between the equilibrium oxygen concentration and the actual oxygen concentration.

 12. What is endogenous respiration?

 c) Higher amount of oxygen production

 Explanation: Bacteria utilize oxygen for respiration and for cell synthesis.
 When no substrate is present the bacteria cease synthesis, but must continue respiration.
 This continual use of oxygen is termed “endogenous respiration.”

 13. When the deoxygenation rate exceeds the reoxygenation rate, the oxygen sag curve shows ________ in a deficit of oxygen.